-Concentration in Automotive Electronics and our orders related to automotive electronics customers has been dominant in recent years at 53% in 2020, 60% in 2019 and 60% in 2018.
-As we have been concentrated on automotive electronics customers, any decrease in demand from these customers (for example, many had plant shut downs during the second quarter of 2020) may materially impact our results, as it will take some time to transition our product line to other markets.
-Quality standards and business requirements by our automotive electronics customers, driven in turn by their automotive manufacturer customers, may demand processes, and certifications at a higher level than we currently are structured to provide.
+Concentration in automotive electronics and our orders related to automotive electronics customers has been dominant in recent years at 61% in 2022, 58% in 2021 and 53% in 2020.
+As we have been concentrated on automotive electronics customers, any decrease in demand from these customers may materially impact our results, as it will take some time to transition our product line to other markets.
+Quality standards and business requirements by our automotive electronics customers, driven in turn by their automotive manufacturer customers, may demand processes and certifications at a higher level than we currently are structured to provide.
 For example, although we currently meet the ISO 9001:2015 standard, new quality standards may be demanded by our customers with even more rigorous requirements.
 In addition, contractual provisions may expose us to greater potential liability and costs and we may be required to provide higher service levels than we currently provide.
 If we cannot adapt to these industry requirements or manage these contractual provisions, our business may be adversely affected.